mhsharifi96/Hand-Digits-Recognition-/NN/README.md

 * Numpy
 * cv2
 * matplotlib
-* tensorflow

 # Usage
 In this code use two dataset:
 **1.** MNIST for recognize english digits
 **2.** HODA for recognize persian digits

 **1.** Install Requirements

-### In NN dir
-A module to implement the stochastic gradient descent learning algorithm for a feedforward neural network.
-Gradients are calculated using backpropagation.
-Note that I have focused on making the code simple, easily readable, and easily modifiable.
-It is not optimized, and omits many desirable features.

 **2.** If you recognize english digits run ```python mnist_main.py```

 **3.** If you recognize persian digits run ```python hoda_main.py```

-### In tensorflow dir
-Handwritten Digits with TensorFlow
-**1.** If you recognize english digits run ```python ts_main.py```

 # Result